-I flex $5,000 in dependent care, but pay $3,000 more than that.
+I flex $5,000 in dependent care but pay $3,000 more than that.
 Can I get a credit for that?

-The maximum dependent care costs per dependent that qualify for the credit is $3,000 for one dependent or $6,000 to two or more qualifying dependents.
+The maximum dependent care costs that qualify for the credit is $3,000 for one dependent or $6,000 for two or more qualifying dependents.
 The $5,000 flex would be offset against the $3,000 for one dependent or the $6,000 for two or more dependents in arriving at the amount of care that qualifies for the credit, or if any of the flex would need to be included in income.

 What expenses are eligible for credit for my child attending college?